KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/README.md

 1. Prerequisites
    - **Tutorial 01:** Setup your development environment under Win10 [**> Read the tutorial**](tutorials/tutorial_1.md)
      - _Install a compiler and text editor_
-     - _Setup VCV and modules files and folders_
+     - _Downloading the VCV Rack Repository and building the main application_
-     - _Build VCV Rack from scratch_
+     - _Configuring files and folders_

  ---